relational facilitators

 what are the pre-requisites?

 Interested participants should have experience with the CourageRISE model.
 Folks who have completed any of our prior Summer Intensives, past Leaders or Healers programs, our Ecological Justice Course and/or our Radical Communion course meet this requirement.
-Folks who have not attended a prior training with us should take our free online CourageRISE course available here
+Folks who have not attended a prior training with us should take an introductory workshop with us, or attend our RelationSHIFT sessions.
+See our online community for other self-study options.

 How much Prep time outside of the live sessions is expected?